Skip to Main Content

 Maintenance Levy

-Families have two options to pay the School Fees.
-Both options are required to be completed by 28 February 2025.
+Families have two options for paying School Fees.
+All families must have one of these options completed by 28 February 2026.

 Option 1: Pay in Full